Purchase a parking permit

 Violation of Carroll vehicle use and parking regulations may result in fines, wheel-locking, or towing and impounding the vehicle at the owner’s risk and expense, and disciplinary action.

 To support responsible use of a vehicle and campus parking, the first five vehicle or parking fines during an academic year will be issued at the posted amount.
-Tickets numbering 6 through 10 during the academic year will be issued at the amount of $50 per ticket.
-The occurrence of an 11th ticket during an academic year (August-May) will result in the loss of parking privileges on campus for the remainder of the academic year and possibly permanent loss of parking privileges.
+The 6th ticket and above during the academic year will be issued at the amount of $50 per ticket.
+Excessive parking tickets (10 ) may result in the loss of parking privileges on campus for the remainder of the academic year and possibly permanent loss of parking privileges.
 The posted amounts for the first 5 tickets issued during an academic year are:

 Offense - Minimum Amount